krischer/moment_magnitude_calculator/README.md

 ### Installing/Running

-It currently has no setup.py, so simply check it out and run it
+It currently has no setup.py, so simply check it out and run it:

 ```
 git clone git://github.com/krischer/moment_magnitude_calculator.git